codeceptjs/mock-request/README.md

 **TROUBLESHOOTING**: Puppeteer does not mock requests in headless mode:

-Problem: equest mocking does not work and in debug mode you see this in output:
+Problem: request mocking does not work and in debug mode you see this in output:

     Access to fetch at {url} from origin {url} has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.